UNM Office of the Provost & EVP for Academic Affairs

 Should include critical information needed to process the hire and include the relevant documentation to support the request.
 This includes:

-• Position description should provide information related the academic program and needs of the department.
+- Position description should provide information related to the academic program and needs of the department.

-• Preferred qualifications must include the diversity qualification.
+- Preferred qualifications must include the required preferred qualification.

-• Hiring unit must make every effort to hire individual prior to the start of the class and confirm that individual has completed all required onboarding tasks.
+- Hiring unit must make every effort to hire an individual prior to the start of the class and confirm that the individual has completed all required onboarding tasks.

 5.2 Hiring Request